 Golden Eagle Rubble is at the Center Bottom

 Each time Tombstone rebuilt.
-The towns-people invested great energy into this town!
+Towns-people invested great energy into their home!

-An empty lot remains today, where the Cosmopolitan Hotel had been!
+Today its an empty lot where the Cosmopolitan Hotel had been!
 A new building replaced the Grand Hotel, with sections for tenants.
 Outside wall arches are parts that remain.
-View them today on the front walls of three businesses along the South side of Allen Street.
+View them today on the front walls of businesses along the South side of Allen Street.

 The Sycamore Water Company started delivering water to Tombstone in April 1880.
 By autumn they had water mains and fire hydrants at intersections.6

-The Tombstone Water, Mill and Lumber Company launched on June 15, 1881, to supply water.
-Sycamore Water balked about the competition.
+The Tombstone Water, Mill and Lumber Company launched on June 15, 1881, supplying water.
+Sycamore Water balked about competition.
 They stopped placing hydrants and giving free water for the town's needs.6

 They installed more water mains, completing all Tombstone streets.
 On June 26, 1882 city fire hydrants were successfully tested.
 City water was here!
-But a month too late for May's devastating fire.6
+A month too late for May's devastating fire.6